cloudfoundry/exemplar-release/README.md

   --stop
 ```

-Refer to the stop script of the pararagon-ssd job for a more-complete example.
+Refer to the stop script of the pararagon job for a more-complete example.

 If you're using drain to kill the process then your process may already be shut down by the time that `monit stop` is
 called.
 In this case we do not need to do anything further in the stop executable.